 “I don’t think anyone is born gay,” she continued.
 One bold claim after the other.
 Her tone escalating.

-And then a comment from an uncle who’s read my book: “What do you think, Tom?”
+And then a comment from another family member who has read my book and knows my story: “What do you think, Tom?”

 Here I was — here with my story.